Adenoscan Side Effects

 Note: This page contains information about the side effects of adenosine.
 Some of the dosage forms included on this document may not apply to the brand name Adenoscan.

 Not all side effects for Adenoscan may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to adenosine: intravenous solution

-Along with its needed effects, adenosine (the active ingredient contained in Adenoscan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by adenosine (the active ingredient contained in Adenoscan).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking adenosine:More common
+If any of the following side effects occur while taking adenosine, check with your doctor or nurse immediately:More common

 - Chest discomfort

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position